GradientCrux/basic_sql_interview/README.md

         - total for the line

         ![ERD](./diagrams/SO_1234_details.png)
-    - the total invoice price for each service order
+    - The total amount paid for each service order

         ![ERD](./diagrams/order_totals.png)

-    - the max price paid for an Apple
+    - The max price paid for an Apple

         ![ERD](./diagrams/max_apple_price.png)